Is Sri Lanka a country you have wondered about visiting?

 Bandaranaike International Airport (situated 30 km north of Colombo) is the main airport for Sri Lanka.

-On arrival, the aircraft fumigated for any bugs, which reminded us of the 1980s in New Zealand when they did the same process.
+On arrival, the aircraft was fumigated for bugs, which reminded us of the 1980s in New Zealand when they did the same process.

 To determine if you need a visa to enter Sri Lanka, we always check iVisa.